SerenaChandler/Exhibition-Appetite/README.md

 -   Use client-side storage
 -   Be responsive
 <br>
-This offered us a challenge but also freedom to research and decide on technologies we were interested in learning.
+<p>This offered us a challenge but also freedom to research and decide on technologies we were interested in learning.<p>

 ## User Stories

-Here are the User Stories we used to create our application.
+<p>Here are the User Stories we used to create our application.<p>

 ![UserStory-1](./assets/user-story/user-stories.png)

 ## Wireframe vs Final Product

-We started with a general idea of the page layout knowing that we would need:
+<p>We started with a general idea of the page layout knowing that we would need:<p>
 1. A `<form>` for user input
 2. A `<modal>` for user validation
 3. Several `<button>` for previous search history